SimonBlanke/Gradient-Free-Optimizers/docs/source/get_started/search_spaces.rst

 Dimension Types
 ---------------

-A search space is a Python dictionary mapping parameter names to NumPy arrays of candidate values.
-The type of each dimension is determined by the array contents:
+A search space is a Python dictionary mapping parameter names to dimension definitions.
+A dimension can be a tuple for a continuous range, a NumPy array for a discrete grid, a Python list for categorical choices, or an optional SciPy distribution object.

-**Continuous** -- floating-point values, typically created with ``np.linspace``:
+**Continuous** -- a tuple ``(lower, upper)``:

 .. code-block:: python

-    import numpy as np

-    # 200 evenly spaced floats from 0.001 to 1.0
-    "learning_rate": np.linspace(0.001, 1.0, 200)
+    "learning_rate": (0.001, 1.0)

 **Discrete** -- integer or evenly spaced numerical values, typically created with ``np.arange``: